-Until we can generate significant continuing revenues, we expect to satisfy our future cash needs through our existing cash, cash equivalents and investment securities, strategic collaborations, private or public sales of our securities, debt financings, grant funding, or by licensing all or a portion of our product candidates or technology.
+Until we can generate significant continuing revenues, we expect to satisfy our future cash needs through our existing cash, cash equivalents and investment securities, strategic collaborations, public or private sales of our securities, debt financings, grant funding, or by licensing all or a portion of our product candidates or technology.
 In the past, periods of turmoil and volatility in the financial markets have adversely affected the market capitalizations of many biotechnology companies, and generally made equity and debt financing more difficult to obtain.
 These events, coupled with other factors, may limit our access to additional financing in the future.
 This could have a material adverse effect on our ability to access sufficient funding.
 We cannot be certain that additional funding will be available to us on acceptable terms, if at all.
 If funds are not available, we will be required to delay, reduce the scope of, or eliminate one or more of our research or development programs or our commercialization efforts.
-Additional funding, if obtained, may significantly dilute existing stockholders.
+We also may be required to relinquish greater or all rights to product candidates at an earlier stage of development or on less favorable terms than we would otherwise choose.
+Additional funding, if obtained, may significantly dilute existing stockholders and could negatively impact the price of our stock.

-We do not have a partner for the development of our lead product candidate, pimavanserin, and are solely responsible for the advancement of this program.
+We do not have a partner for the development of our lead product candidate, pimavanserin, and are solely responsible for the advancement of this program and, if approved for marketing, commercialization of the product.

 We have full responsibility for the pimavanserin program throughout the world.
 We expect our research and development costs for continued development of pimavanserin to be substantial.
 While we currently are undertaking the ongoing development work for pimavanserin, including supportive studies and CMC work for an NDA filing, in the future we would need to add resources and raise additional funds in order to take this product candidate to market and to conduct the necessary sales and marketing activities, if we do not secure a partner.
-Following any potential approval by the FDA, our current strategy is to commercialize pimavanserin for Parkinson's disease psychosis in the United States by establishing a small specialty sales force that calls on a focused group of neurologists.
-In addition, if we commercialize pimavanserin in markets outside of the United States, we will more than likely need to establish one or more strategic alliances in the future for that purpose.
+Following any potential approval by the FDA, our current strategy is to commercialize pimavanserin for Parkinson's disease psychosis in the United States by establishing a specialty sales force focused primarily on neurologists.
+In addition, if we commercialize pimavanserin in select markets outside of the United States, we will more than likely need to establish one or more strategic alliances in the future for that purpose.
 Without future collaboration partners in the United States and abroad, we might not be able to realize the full value of pimavanserin.